 The thing about the question of whether it’s okay to let Baby snack is that there’s snacking, and then there’s snacking.
 There’s a reason children as young as Baby is right now tend to gravitate towards a more snack-ey way of life, and it’s the fact that their tummies are so small, especially in comparison to their need for fuel, which just keeps growing as they do.
 This means that it only makes sense that your child will be hungry a bit more often than a standard three-meal day.

-When he was breast- or bottle-feeding exclusively, he ate more often than three meals a day.
-He has definitely grown since then, he hasn&;t grown that much.
-While he shouldn’t be eating quite so often as when he was a newborn, he also isn’t ready to leap straight into grown-up eating patterns just because he is starting solids.
-Timing snacks so they’re fairly evenly spaced between meals gives Baby time to get his appetite back while still keeping his tiny little tummy from sitting empty.
+When they were breast- or bottle-feeding exclusively, they ate more often than three meals a day.
+They have definitely grown since then, they hasn&;t grown that much.
+While they shouldn’t be eating quite so often as when they were a newborn, they also isn’t ready to leap straight into grown-up eating patterns just because they are starting solids.
+Timing snacks so they’re fairly evenly spaced between meals gives Baby time to get their appetite back while still keeping their tiny little tummy from sitting empty.

 In fact, getting used to eating small amounts on a regular basis is a good way of maintaining steady blood sugar levels, and to avoid over-eating at spaced-out meals, so healthy snacks interspersed between healthy meals can actually be better for the body than healthy meals on their own.

-Some good snack foods for Baby include cooked, cut up veggies, cut-up pieces of fruit, hummus, small cubes of tofu, egg, or cheese, or even leftovers from his dinner the night before.
-More than that, mixing up the snacks you offer Baby will hep to keep him from getting too attached to the same snack foods every day, which can get in the way of his nutritionally varied diet.
+Some good snack foods for Baby include cooked, cut up veggies, cut-up pieces of fruit, hummus, small cubes of tofu, egg, or cheese, or even leftovers from their dinner the night before.
+More than that, mixing up the snacks you offer Baby will hep to keep them from getting too attached to the same snack foods every day, which can get in the way of their nutritionally varied diet.